kentar0x/game-off-2012/README.md

 This is a puzzle game in which you carry a fork, push blocks, and go back in time.

 In git-speak, the Master Fork allows you to work on a tempory branch, to cherry-pick a subset of the block pushes you perform inside that branch, then to rebase those changes onto the master branch. **Important**!
-You do *not* not to understand the previous sentence in order to have fun playing the game.
+You do *not* need to understand the previous sentence in order to have fun playing the game.

 ## Art Credits